 Smithsonian Student Travel Expert

 Dr. Bathala brings almost two decades of experience in higher education, teaching Ecology and Environmental Sciences at both the undergraduate and graduate levels.
-She is currently on the faculty at Rosemont College and teaches courses in Sustainability and Environmental Studies.
+She will be joining the faculty at Villanova University this Fall and teaching courses in the Environmental Sciences.
 An ecologist by training, Dr. Bathala has participated in numerous local and global conservation projects.
 She has degrees from Rutgers University (BS), Temple University (MA), Duke University (MEM) and the University of Georgia (PhD).
 During her graduate studies at Duke University, Dr. Bathala studied conservation biology in Costa Rica with the Organization for Tropical Studies (OTS).
 She has spent time at numerous biological research stations in Costa Rica and has volunteered with sea turtle conservation efforts at Tortuguero National Park.
 In addition to her work in terrestrial ecosystems, Dr. Bathala has been involved in several National Science Foundation (NSF) post-doctoral Chautauqua Field programs studying biodiversity and marine communities in Belize, Hawaii, and the Galápagos Islands.
 Dr. Bathala has taught several marine-based ecology courses domestically and at the Honduras Roatan Institute of Marine Sciences (RIMS).
 She is a certified PADI SCUBA diver and has completed day and nighttime dives in the Caribbean and Pacific Ocean.
 Outside of her academic pursuits, Dr. Bathala is an award-winning author and continues to develop educational children’s books on environmental subjects.
 Her 2017 publication Moonlight Crab Count won the Children’s Book Council and Science Teachers Association, Outstanding Science Trade Book for 2018 and was selected for the 2021 Children’s Book Reading List for Social Activism.
 As an author, speaker, and educator, Neeti is involved in community public education on environmental issues.
-She is deeply committed to projects encouraging STEM, particularly for women in the sciences.
+She is deeply committed to projects encouraging STEM, particularly for women in the sciences .

 Neeti will be joining the June 30 departure of the Belize program.